outbounder/componentjs/README.md

 * integrated component caching (because of the above)
 * works with any kind of html entities
 * javascript helper methods using synch and asynch component loading
+* fits well with jquery, prorotype, mooTools and any other.

 ## Limits ##
 * every component implementation must have only a single root tag
 * components can be loaded only under on cross-domain restrictions
 * runtime error reporting is limited to the component file path but not including the line.
+* every component is first loaded at runtime, no support for minifying of web application based on components yet.

 ## Good to be known ##
 * Place component javascript code within `<script>//<![CDATA[` and `//]]></script>` so that the browser's xml parser can do its job nice.